DonColon/vigilans-nexum-wiki/wiki/characters/Tifa-Luenava.md

 **Starting Class:** Martial Monk

 Tifa is the main protagonist of the story.
-Her first appearance is in Part II Chapter 02.
-She will join the group as a playable character after Bellum's vigilante defeat the bandits that are invading Nokoa village.
-She will lead the group the way to the Capitel of Adolla Kingdom - Luenava.
+Her first appearance is in Part 02 Chapter 02.
+She will join the group as a playable character after The Vigilant Knights defeat the bandits that are invading Nokoa Village.
+She will lead the group the way to the capital of Adolla Kingdom - Luenava.

 ## Base Stats